netpiex/build-docs-en/_source/mqtt-api.rst

 	================================== ========================================

 2. **Single-level Wildcard** The single-level wildcard is used to represent one level within a topic.
 When a client subscribes to a topic containing a single-level wildcard, it will receive every message published to every topic with the pattern before and after the wildcard.
 See example:

+.. rst-class:: left-align-left-col

 	================================== ========================================
 	Subscribe to Topic                 Information to receive on Topic